TiberiusBaker/Summer2024Notes/CS404/Readings/Ethical Egoism.md

 Even if we accept that people are morally allowed to give themselves some priority, that does not mean that they are allowed to give themselves complete priority over others.

+# The History of Ethical Egoism
+- Socrates/Plato
+- Aristotle
+- Hobbes
+- Nietzsche
+- Ayn Rand

+# The "best argument for ethical egoism"
+- if you are morally required to do something, then you have a good reason to do it
+- If there is a good reason to do something, then doing it must make you better off